vtexdocs/dev-portal-content/docs/guides/VTEX-Platform-Overview/Composability/composability.md

 Our platform stands out for its composability and comprehensive features, offering a flexible and robust solution for digital commerce.

-VTEX is composable because:
+VTEX provides **composability** by:

-- Allows businesses to choose and customize services and integrations.
+- Allowing businesses to choose and customize services and integrations.
-- Supports both native services and third-party providers.
+- Supporting native services and third-party providers.

-VTEX is complete because:
+VTEX offers a **complete** platform through:

-- Core modules support running a full ecommerce operation.
+- Core modules that support running a full ecommerce operation.
-- Combines native services, extensions, integrations, and add-ons.
+- Multiple combinations of native services, extensions, integrations, and add-ons.
-- Provides a development framework for creating custom solutions.
+- Development frameworks for creating custom solutions.

 To take full advantage of our composable capabilities, use VTEX as the commerce engine and combine it with integrations, extensions, and add-ons.
 The platform is flexible enough so merchants can change the store configuration over time.
 Start using as many native features as possible, then gradually extend and exchange for external solutions.